Counseling Creators Conference

 A: The preliminary round fact patterns, including common facts for both sides and secret facts/objectives for your assigned client, will be distributed to registered teams approximately ten (10) calendar days before the competition date.

-Should your team advance to the quarter-finals, the quarter-final common and secret facts will be released on the evening of Thursday, February 12th, following the competition.
-The common facts for the semi-finals will also be released at this time.
+Should your team advance to the quarter-finals, the quarter-final common and secret facts will be released on the evening of Thursday, January 28th, following the first day of competition.
+The common facts for the semi-finals will also be released at this time allowing teams advancing to day two to prepare ahead of time if they would like.

 Q: Can my team have a coach?